 Sometimes only the very best will be good enough.
-This is what happened when I was determined to create a low carb pumpkin bread that would be as tasty as my traditional high carb version was.
+This is what happened when I was determined to create a keto pumpkin bread that would be as tasty as my traditional high carb version was.

 I have so many lovely memories baking loaf after loaf of pumpkin bread every pumpkin season.
 But after I removed gluten from my diet, a new gluten-free pumpkin bread recipe was in order.

 The lack of gluten in the low carb keto flours does not make baking a pumpkin bread easy.
 For more on how to bake with low carb flours, I encourage you to read my favorite low carb baking tips.

 It’s probably why it took me a little longer than usual to get this recipe just right.
-What I found on my quest to make a perfect a low carb pumpkin bread was that using a combination of low carb flours worked best in duplicating the flavor and texture of traditional pumpkin bread.
+What I found on my quest to make a perfect a low carb, keto-friendly pumpkin bread was that using a combination of low carb flours worked best in duplicating the flavor and texture of traditional pumpkin bread.

 I love how the combo of flour alternatives produces a moist yet dense quick bread that holds up to slicing, toasting and slathering with butter or the cream cheese frosting I included.